What To Change In Your Skin Care Routine To Banish Breakouts

 - Have you been using acne products for over 3 months with no visible results? (if you haven’t gotten results by now, you probably won’t later – time to give them up!)

-- Are there days where you’re not spending much time outdoors, and can skip using SPF/sunscreen?
+- Are there days where you’re not going outside at all, and can skip using SPF/sunscreen?

 - Is there any makeup product you can take a break from right now?